clearlinux/clear-linux-documentation/source/clear-linux/guides/guides.rst

 Guides
 ######

-The following guides provide step by step instruction for all tasks that come after |CL| :ref:`installation <get-started>`.
+The following guides provide step-by-step instructions for tasks that come after completing the |CL| :ref:`installation <get-started>`.

 .. toctree::
    :maxdepth: 2